htty

 To do this, it connects processes (like vim) to a pseudoterminal interface which directs output to an ANSI interpreter.
 Most ANSI interpreters are involved with putting characters on a screen for humans to view directly, but this one is headless, so the text is stored internally for later reference.

 htty lets you control the underlying process and take snapshots of the headless terminal's contents at times when you expect it to be interesting.
-This can be handy for testing, like when you want to assert that the user's terminal looks a certain way, or for when you have a large amount of subprocess output and you want to show your user only a certain part of it.
+This can be handy for testing, like when you want to assert that the user's terminal looks a certain way, or for when you're expecting large subprocess output and you want to show your user only a certain part of it.
+(This can be especially useful if your user is an AI and you're being charged per-token.)

 It's a bit like a zoomed-out grep: Instead of finding lines of a file, it finds snapshots of a terminal session.